Rin313/StegLLM/README_en.md

 ![StegLLM](img.png "Interface Demo")

-As shown in the image, simply input the content you want to hide and a steganography prompt to generate a natural piece of text.
+As shown in the image, simply input the content you want to hide along with a steganography prompt, and a natural piece of text will be generated.

 # Using a Custom Model (Optional)